gahdania/battlenet-client/docs/source/intro.rst

 BattleNet Client was developed to provide a uniform access point for the other Battle.net projects that connect to Blizzard's `Battle.net Developer Portal <https://develop.battle.net>`_.
-The other packages, `WoW API <https://gitlab.com/battlenet1/wow-api>`_, `Hearthstone API <https://gitlab.com/battlenet1/heartstone-api>`_, `Starcraft2 API <https://gitlab.com/battlenet1/starcraft2-api>`_ extends the Battle.Net Client
+The other packages, `WoW API <https://gitlab.com/battlenet1/wow-api>`_, `Hearthstone API <https://gitlab.com/battlenet1/heartstone-api>`_, `Starcraft2 API <https://gitlab.com/battlenet1/starcraft2-api>`_ extends the Battle.Net Client for the respective game

 Installation
 ============